LiqunZhao/A-Barrier-Lyapunov-Actor-Critic-Reinforcement-Learning-Approach-for-Safe-and-Stable-Control/README.md

 ***CPO, PPO-Lagrangian and TRPO-Lagrangian***: https://github.com/openai/safety-starter-agents

 An extension of this work is available at: https://arxiv.org/abs/2401.13148, accompanied by the code repository: https://github.com/LiqunZhao/Neural-ordinary-differential-equations-based-Lyapunov-Barrier-Actor-Critic-NLBAC.
-The repository features enhanced clarity through additional comments, a well-organized structure, and detailed instructions on easily applying the framework to your customized environments.
+This repository features enhanced clarity through additional comments, a well-organized structure, and detailed instructions on easily applying the framework to your customized environments.

 ## Installation Requirement